puzzle/amm-techlab/content/en/docs/01.0/_index.en.md

 * tekton cli
 * odo

-The files under `~/amm-techlab` are stored in a persistence volume.
+The files in the home directory under `/home/coder` are stored in a persistence volume.

 ### Task {{% param sectionnumber %}}.1.2: Login with oc tool